-Answering his own question, the king said that if they are virtuous, faithful, affectionate, and subservient to their husbands, secrets should be told to wives.
+Answering his own question first, King Vedeha said that if they are virtuous, faithful, affectionate, and subservient to their husbands, wives should be let in on secrets.
 Senaka and the others each gave friends, brothers, sons, and mothers as examples of who to trust.
 When the Bodhisatta answered that wise men always keep secrets to themselves, he saw the displeasure on the king’s face and realized he was being tested.
-Not trusting the foolish king, the Bodhisatta promptly left the palace, and after he did the king gave Senaka his own precious sword and ordered him to chop of the Bodhisatta’s head when he returned the next morning.
+Not trusting the foolish king, the Bodhisatta promptly left the palace.
+Right after he did, the king gave Senaka his own sword and ordered him to chop off the Bodhisatta’s head when he returned the next morning.

-The Bodhisatta surmised that his four rivals had shared a sinister secret with the people they mentioned as trustworthy.
-Knowing that after their meetings with the king the four advisors always sat on an overturned water trough next to the palace door and chatted, the Bodhisatta climbed underneath it to spy on them.
-When they sat down, the men asked Senaka if he’d ever shared a secret with a friend and he admitted he had, but it was too important to tell – if the king ever found out, he’d be executed for it.
-And what if the Bodhisatta was laying under the trough listening?
+The Bodhisatta surmised that his rivals had shared a sinister secret with the people they mentioned as trustworthy.
+Knowing that after they met with the king, the four always sat on an overturned water trough next to the palace door and chatted, the Bodhisatta climbed underneath it to spy on them.
+When they sat down, the men asked Senaka if he’d ever shared a secret with a friend and he admitted he had, but it was too important to tell: If the king ever found out, he’d be executed for it.
+And what if the Bodhisatta was lying under the trough, listening?
 The men mocked his worry and promised they could be trusted.
-So Senaka mentioned a well-known woman who had gone missing and admitted to having sex with her in a grove of trees and then killing her to steal her jewelry, and only his friend knew.
+So Senaka mentioned a well-known woman who had gone missing, and he admitted to having sex with her in a grove of trees and then killing her to steal her jewelry; and only his friend knew.

-Then the others revealed their darkest secrets, which they had only ever shared with the one other person.
-One had a spot of leprosy on his thigh that his brother washed and bandaged each morning, and when the king got sad he would cry and unknowingly lay his head atop it.
+Then the others revealed their darkest secrets, which they had only ever shared with one other person.
+One had a spot of leprosy on his thigh that his brother washed and bandaged each morning; and when the king got sad he would cry and unknowingly lay his head atop it.
 Another got possessed by a goblin every evening on the holy days and barked like a mad dog, so his son needed to tie him up indoors and host a party to hide the noise.
-The last had stolen the king’s lucky octagonal gem for his mother, and he always took it to the palace with him, which is why the king spoke to him first and gave him so much money.
+The last had stolen one of the king’s lucky jewels, and he always took it to the palace with him, which is why the king spoke to him first and gave him so much money.

 That evening, King Vedeha thought about all the good things the Bodhisatta had done for him over the years and regretted ordering him executed.
-Queen Udumbara noticed his grief and he told her the Bodhisatta would die the next morning.
+Queen Udumbara noticed his grief, and he told her the Bodhisatta would die the next morning.
 She was aghast, but hid her feelings from the king.
-And after he fell asleep, she sent a message warning the Bodhisatta what was planned for him at the palace the next morning.
+After the king fell asleep, she sent a message warning the Bodhisatta what was planned for him at the palace.

-Arriving early, the four advisors stood at the palace gate, but the Bodhisatta stayed away until after they went inside.
+Arriving early the next morning, the four advisors stood at the palace gate, but the Bodhisatta stayed away until after they went inside.
 Then, in the company of guards and a great crowd of people, he safely approached the palace and saluted the king, who, playing dumb, invited him in.
-The Bodhisatta told the king he knew his secret, that he’d ordered a beheading.
-(But to protect the queen he did not admit she told him.)
-Then he revealed the other four advisor’s secrets, offering this as proof that he was right and secrets should be kept to one’s self.
-The furious king ordered the four men executed, but after they’d been given one hundred blows at every street corner, the Bodhisatta suggested they be pardoned and the king consented.
+The Bodhisatta told the king he knew his secret, that he’d ordered his beheading.
+(But to protect the queen, he did not admit she had told him.)
+Then he revealed the other four advisors’ secrets, offering this as proof that he was right that secrets should be kept to one’s self.
+The furious king ordered the four men executed, but after they got one hundred blows at every street corner, the Bodhisatta suggested they be pardoned, and the king consented.

 In the Lifetime of the Buddha

-King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another; Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha; and the other three advisors were Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.
+King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another.
+Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha, and the other three advisors were earlier births of Potthapada, Ambattha, and Pilotika, three ascetics who respected the Buddha.